Laragear/Preload/README.md

 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.

+## Laravel Octane Compatibility

+- A Preloader class is registered with the application and config.
+There is no reason to resolve it on boot time.
+- A Condition class is registered with the application and config.
+Config is meant to be unchangeable for security purposes.

+Aside from that, the (real) condition callback is always executed each Request using the Service Container, so it can (but shouldn't) resolve a fresh config repository.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.